 Osteoarthritis (OA) is a global degenerative joint disease that affects over 10% of the world’s population aged 60 years or older.
 Despite the recent availability of more advanced imaging modalities, controlled investigations of structural and biochemical changes in human osteoarthritic joints are still restricted by the relative inaccessibility of diseased tissues for sampling and the ethical limitations in the use of sham interventions or placebo, and in obtaining control human tissues.
 Thus, animal OA models are used to study the disease pathogenesis and to evaluate the potential effects of various therapeutic agents intended for human/clinical use.

 Myocardial infarction and heart failure are leading causes of the mortality worldwide.
-The NHP model of myocardial ischemia/reperfusion injury is very unique for the evaluation of new therapeutics (particularly protein products and gene therapies) to clinical application devoid of inter-species variations.
-KBI has various models of ischemic-reperfusion by blocking and releasing the left anterior descending (LAD) artery.
-The ischemia and reperfusion injury is monitored by the ST elevation (STEMI) in ECG, plasma levels of creatine kinase (CK) and lactate dehydrogenase (LDH), and can be further examined by gross morphology and histopathology.
+The NHP models of myocardial ischemia/reperfusion injury are very unique for the evaluation of new therapeutics (particularly protein products and gene therapies) to clinical application devoid of inter-species variations.